-The Open Dialog Foundation is glad to invite you to an event on the topic of the persecution and protection of lawyers, which will be held on Friday 23 February 2018, from 12:30 to 14:00, room 531 at the premises of the Hofburg Congress Centre, Vienna.
-The event is co-hosted by MP and Chair of the General Committee on Democracy, Human Rights and Humanitarian Questions, Mr Josè Ignacio Sanchez Amor (Spain) in partnership with the Open Dialog Foundation.
+The Open Dialogue Foundation is glad to invite you to an event on the topic of the persecution and protection of lawyers, which will be held on Friday 23 February 2018, from 12:30 to 14:00, room 531 at the premises of the Hofburg Congress Centre, Vienna.
+The event is co-hosted by MP and Chair of the General Committee on Democracy, Human Rights and Humanitarian Questions, Mr Josè Ignacio Sanchez Amor (Spain) in partnership with the Open Dialogue Foundation.

 In many Eastern European and Central Asian countries, the work of a lawyer is fraught with many risks: murders and attempted assassinations, criminal prosecution, beatings, threats, pressure on relatives, illegal searches, surveillance, attempts to withhold licenses of attorneys, and slanderous media campaigns.
 Legislation deficiencies in professional activities of counsels, ineffective law enforcement agencies, and the difficult general situation with respect for human rights all subject lawyers to danger.